There are 484 questions on various topics in Neurology in the FrontalCortex neurology question bank.

 This answer is incorrect.

-Oxcarbazepine causes reduction of sodium currents, is indicated for treatement of complex partial seizures, is indicated for treatment of partial seizures, is indicated for treatment of partial seizures with secondary generalization, is metabolized primarily in the liver, is approved as adjunct therapy only, induces hepatic enzymes, and is excreted in breast milk.
+Clonazepam causes reduction of sodium currents, causes increase of GABA-mediated currents, is indicated for treatment of absence seizures, is indicated for treatment of atypical absence seizures, is indicated for treatment of atonic seizures, is indicated for treatment of myoclonic seizures, is metabolized primarily in the liver, and is a known teratogen, or evidence for its teratogenicity exists.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 4